NavyaG-lab/Tech-writer/tools/databricks/secrets_tokens.md

    Databricks Host (should begin with https://): https://nubank.cloud.databricks.com
    Token: <insert the token from the previous step>
    ```

+1. Check if you are connected to the VPN for next steps

 1. Check the current secret scopes (<https://docs.databricks.com/security/secrets/secret-scopes.html#list-secret-scopes>):